MOHS Surgery Certificate of Added Qualification

 - An applicant who has completed recognized fellowship training in and can provide documentation of specialty training in MMS, including their fellowship certificate or diploma and the complete surgical case log from the fellowship program.
 It is required that the MMS fellowship program provide the trainee with active participation in a minimum of 400 cases of MMS during the training period.

-- An osteopathic dermatologist who has completed the “Fundamentals of Moh’s Surgery Course” sponsored by the American Society for Mohs Surgery and has attained fellowship status within that organization and has submitted a log documenting a minimum of 200 cases of MMS performed in clinical practice within a period of time not to exceed three years may be eligible to sit for the examination.
+- An osteopathic dermatologist who has completed the “Fundamentals of Moh’s Surgery Course” sponsored by the American Society for Mohs Surgery and has attained fellowship status within that organization and has submitted a log documenting a minimum of 200 cases of MMS performed in clinical practice within a period of time not to exceed two years may be eligible to sit for the examination.

 All candidates for certification examination in MMS must submit a formal letter indicating the nature of their training in MMS, provide documentation of MMS training and submit their complete log of MMS cases performed in clinical practice.
 The log must indicate a confidential method of patient identification, the tumor type, preoperative tumor size, tumor location, number of stages and postoperative wound size.